dwainscheeren/dwains-lovelace-dashboard/docs/information/update.md

 * Docs updates.
 * Config examples updates.
+* Fixed bug on climate page that not everything is in vertical stack.
 * Added some padding below persons and end of the header on homepage.
 * Fixed a bug with single cover state on room page.
 * Added Italian language.